 July is a big month for cultural festivals, sporting events, food festivals, art events, and, of course, music festivals – electronic, rock, reggae, everything else you can think of.
-Some of the most notable sporting events in July are Wimbledon, the Tour de France, and the World Cup, but if you’re not big on football, tennis, or cycling and would rather eat your weight in food from festival vendors while listening to some of the biggest bands in the world, there’s no shortage of that either.
+Some of the most notable sporting events in July are Wimbledon and the Tour de France, but if you’re not big on tennis, or cycling and would rather eat your weight in food from festival vendors while listening to some of the biggest bands in the world, there’s no shortage of that either.
 Below are 9 of the most Rad festivals in July from around the world.

 EXIT is one of the biggest European summer music festivals and was proclaimed as the “Best Major European festival” at the EU Festival Awards in 2014, as well as winning a bunch of other awards.
 Like every year, this year’s line up is huge.
-The four-day festival will feature David Guetta, Migos, Ziggy Marley, Grace Jones, and a slew of other talented performers.
+The four-day festival will feature The Cure, Carl Cox, Dimitri Vegas and Like Mike, Greta Van Fleet, Lost Frequencies, Tom Walker, and a slew of other talented performers.

 The festival was founded in 2000 as a political student movement that was fighting for freedom and democracy in Serbia, and has since grown into something huge, while still focusing on social responsibility.
 The festival itself takes places in the medieval Petrovaradin Fortress, which is located on the river Danube.
 (There are a ton of other great festivals in July in Europe.
 If you can’t catch EXIT, consider Oya, Open’er, Melt, Tramlines, Pohoda, Rock Werchter, or Bilbao!)